 Second, if you choose to worship by yourself or with your family online on Sundays, download the sermons we post weekly.
 Listen to them, think about them, and talk to one another about the various implications.

 Third, look for regular video devotions that will be posted by your pastors.
 We hope you’ll find them as a source of direction and strength.

 And finally, pray for one another.
 Spend time each day praying for the members of your church family.
 Visit the “Veritas Church Members” group on CCB and click on “participants.”
 There, you will find a list of all our members.
 Pray for them, for their families, and especially for those among us who may be at a higher risk.

 Remember, this is not persecution.
 The government is not targeting us as Christians.
 We’re not being asked to cancel our meetings because we are worshippers of God; but rather, because we’re virus-spreading human beings.
 Thank God for the leaders he has given us.
 Let’s submit to their guidance, trust God, and love one another in creative and compassionate ways through these turbulent times.

-Pastor Erik (and on behalf of the elders of Veritas Church)
+Pastor Greg (and on behalf of the elders of Veritas Church)